Radiologic Technology Major (A)

 - Specific course grades with minimum of grade C or higher. (see footnotes).
 A 3.0 GPA is science courses is preferred.
 Students are only allowed to retake a required course once.

-- Ascension St. John: requires 6 shadowing hours at their hospital, ACT score of 18
+- Ascension St. John: requires 6 shadowing hours at their hospital, ACT score of 18 or higher (or SAT equivalent).

 - Ascension Providence: Intro to Healthcare course OR 5 hours of job shadowing before application date